 Overview of the criminal justice system, including legal foundations, processing and correction of offenders, extent and types of crime, victims.

 National income measurement; aggregate economic models; money and income; policy problems.
-(Includes Service learning/community-based research)
+Includes service learning and community-based research.

-EDTHP 115A (GS;US) Competing Rights: Issues in American Education (3)
+Competing Rights: Issues in American Education (three credits)

 An examination of educational issues relevant to democratic citizenship; emphasis is on understanding the relationship among politics, schools, and society.